Germ City: Epidemics throughout New York’s History

 The same health department formed during the yellow fever epidemic remained relatively inactive until the first Cholera outbreak in June 1832.
 Once again, ships were quarantined, an effort was made to clean up the streets in affected areas, predominantly located in poorer neighborhoods of lower Manhattan, and a few poorly equipped hospitals were opened to treat the sick, but little else was done.
 It was believed that epidemics were just a part a life.
 The fact that the poorer neighborhoods were affected the worst was seen as further proof of the residents’ moral depravity.
 Over the next two months, over 3,500 New Yorkers would die from Cholera.

 Cholera struck the city again in 1849 and remained a constant presence until 1854.
 Overcrowding and unsanitary living conditions in boarding houses and tenement buildings of the Lower East Side contributed to the spread of disease.
 Residents had little access to clean running water and an inadequate sanitation department allowed cholera to takes its toll.
 By 1854, Dr. John Snow of England had discovered that cholera was transmitted via water contaminated by the waste of cholera victims.
 Snow was able to pinpoint the transmission of cholera to a well located on Broad Street.
 A baby’s dirty diaper was found floating in cesspool nearby.

 The completion of the Croton Aqueduct in 1842, the banning of pigs within the city in 1849, and a properly managed Metropolitan Board of Health all contributed to declining outbreaks of cholera within New York City but there were still other diseases to contend with.

 Yellow fever, cholera, typhoid, and influenza are by no means the only epidemics to have affected New York City.
-Check out Germ City: Microbes and the Metropolis, on view through April 28, 2019, to learn more!
+Learn more about Germ City: Microbes and the Metropolis, which was on view at the Museum from September 18, 2018–April 28, 2019.